splunk/observability-workshop/content/en/tko/session-5/docs/deploy-otel-navi2.md

 ![Set-New-NAvi](../images/set_new_k8s_navi.png)

-Once its set, you can refresh you page, and reselect kubernetes from the infrastructure navigator menu.
+Once its set, you can refresh you page, and reselect Kubernetes from the infrastructure navigator menu.

 {{% alert title="Note" color="info" %}}
 Be aware that your login may still be configured internally to use the original navigator on the underlying services.
-You will se that even with the new panes you still see parts of the old NAvigator.
+You will se that even with the new panes you still see parts of the old Navigator.

 You can fix this by pressing the ![new-k8-button](../images/new-k8s-button.png) button that will popup on the top right side of you screen if your still configured to use the old services.